How the Bank of England Base Rate impacts your mortgage

 The good news is, you’re not tied into a new mortgage deal until the previous one ends, so it’s possible to secure the best rate available now and then change again if rates do fall before your current deal ends.

 For this reason, it’s best to look at new deals six months ahead of your current deal ending.
 Most lenders will allow you to lock in a new deal that far in advance, and others from four months to the end.
+Speak to a mortgage advisor to explore your mortgage options.

 Secure your new mortgage rate now